 ACH Reversal Procedures

 You might have to bring a mistake to the originator's attention to get it fixed.
 Only the originator, meaning the person or company taking or sending money, the originator's bank or the national ACH network operator can initiate a reversal.
 The person on the other end or his or her bank generally cannot.

 For example, if you have a transaction for a wrong dollar amount from your lender's website, the originator is the lender.
 An originator is supposed to send the reversal within 24 hours of the error's discovery and within five banking days of the original transaction.
 When a reversal is required because of a wrong amount or wrong account, the originator must send a correcting entry with the right information.

 A bank should honor an ACH reversal, even if it means debiting a customer's account again because of a correcting transaction.
 However, the bank doesn't have to debit your account if you closed it or the new transaction would overdraw it.
 Your bank does have to tell you if a correcting entry is going to take money out of your account, but the bank doesn't need your permission to do it.

 Fraudulent ACH Transactions

 If you see a fraudulent ACH transaction on your bank or credit account, you need to contact your bank.
 Your bank will contact the originator and try to resolve the problem.
-ACH fraud may happen to anyone, but small to medium businesses are common targets.
+ACH fraud may happen to anyone, but small businesses are common targets for these scams.
 If you run a small business, you can use a prevention system to stop thieves from running up fake transactions on your business account.
 If you place a block on all your accounts, for example, you'll have to authorize each ACH transaction.